raiden-network/raiden/docs/rest_api.rst

   token network the channel is part of.

 - ``balance``: string of the amount of the ``token_address`` token we have available for payments.

+- ``network_state``: string representing the online/offline status of the partner node for the channel.
+Possibly values are:
+    - ``"unknown"``: Network status is not known (**currently this is the only value returned**)
+    - ``"reachable"``:  The node is known to be online and ready to send and receive messages
+    - ``"unreachable"``:  The node is known to be offline and not ready to send and receive messages

 - ``total_deposit``: string of the amount of the ``token_address`` token we have deposited into the contract for this channel.